-Depending on student interest and sufficient fundraising, we offer a variety of boys' and girls' sports.
+Depending on student interest and sufficient fundraising, we aim to eventually offer a variety of boys' and girls' sports.
 Sports are offered based on student interest and demand.
 Practice and game facilities are secured through partnerships with local parks, recreation centers, and in some cases, District facilities.